IBC Overview

 IBC modules are responsible for claiming the capability that is returned on

-from a sending module are processed in the order they arrive (may not be the order they were sent).
+UNORDEREDso that packets from a sending module are processed in the order they arrive, which may not be the order the packets were sent.

-Modules may choose which channels they wish to communicate over with, thus IBC expects modules to implement callbacks that are called during the channel handshake.
-These callbacks may do custom channel initialization logic, if any return an error, the channel handshake will fail.
-Thus, by returning errors on callbacks, modules can programatically reject and accept channels.
+Modules may choose which channels they wish to communicate over with.
+IBC expects modules to implement callbacks that are called during the channel handshake.
+These callbacks may do custom channel initialization logic.
+If an error is returned, the channel handshake fails.
+By returning errors on callbacks, modules can programmatically reject and accept channels.